-All recipients of Immaculata University Scholarships must maintain up to a 3.25 cumulative Grade Point Average (GPA) for their scholarship.
-These GPA requirements are communicated to students as incoming new students.
+All recipients of Immaculata University Scholarships must maintain up to a 3.25 cumulative Grade Point Average (CGPA) on a 4.00 scale depending on the specific scholarship criteria.
 All recipients of Immaculata University Grants and Immaculata University Opportunity Grants must maintain a 2.00 cumulative Grade Point Average (CGPA) on a 4.00 scale.
 Academic review for renewal of awards will take place at the end of the first year and then after each semester for the second, third and fourth years.